You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 print icon

-The Essay feature enables learners to create and submit longform responses to a question or prompt provided.
-Learners can obtain either a final score or Feedback on their Essay from an official Grader.
-This means that you or someone from your team will grade student essays.
+The Assignment feature enables learners to create and submit longform responses to a provided question or prompt or the learner can upload a file.
+Depending on assignment configuration learners can self-grade an assignment obtain a final score or feedback on their assignment from a user with assignment grading permissions.
+This means that you or someone from your team will grade learners assignments.
 BenchPrep does not offer grading services.

-Submitting an essay to a grader sends the essay to a human grader (designated by either an admin or B2B admin) who uses the grading tools in the Boost Dashboard to evaluate the essay.
-Submitting the essay for feedback is similar to sending a first draft to an editor.
-If a user submits an essay for feedback, the grader does not need to provide scores, but should provide commentary to help the user flesh out their essay.
-After the grader provides their feedback, the user has the option to submit the essay again, either for feedback or for a grade.
-Submitting an essay for a grade means that the grader must provide a score, and the user will not be able to resubmit the essay afterwards - this is their final draft.
+• Submitting the assignment for feedback is similar to sending a first draft to an editor.
+If a learner submits an assignment for feedback, the grader does not need to provide scores, but should provide commentary to help the user flesh out their assignment.
+After feedback is provided, a learner has the option to submit the assignment again, either for feedback or for a grade.
+Submitting an assignment for a grade means that the grader must provide a score, and the user will not be able to resubmit the assignment afterwards - this is their final draft.

 Learner Experience